maziac/DeZog/design/ZxNextInterface.md

 # ROM vs. DivMMC

 Putting the debug code into the ROM area is straightforward.
 The other way is to use DivMMC which can automatically be paged in if e.g. a RST 0, i.e. address 0x0000 is executed.
+(Unfortunately delayed after the next instruction!)
 If ROM would be used a special code would be required at 0x0000 which switches the banks.
 I.e. at address 0x0000 about 20 bytes of code would be unusable for the debugged program.
 With DivMMC this area can be used by the debugged program.